mb0/xelf-go/knd/README.md

  * keyr: dict, obj

 We have functions, type variables and references, and alternative types.
- * meta: alt, var, ref, sel
+ * meta: alt, var, ref, sel, mod
  * spec: func, form

 And some super types: